RealGavinPrice/Read-Me-Generator/Develop/README.md

         ## Questions

-        For more information, please contact the developer in the great mainframe with the name price.gavin@gmail.com.
+        For more information, please contact the developer in the great mainframe hub of Git with the address https://github.com/RealGavinPrice.